paymill/paymill-js/readme.md

 - **Node**
 In Node, the wrapper expects the callback to be a function in the form ``function(error,result)`` .
 - **Parse**
-In Parse, the wrappe expect the callback to be an object in the form
+In Parse, the wrapper expects the callback to be an object in the form

 ```
 var callback= {